litestar-org/litestar/docs/tutorials/todo-app/0-application-basics.rst

 Route handlers
 ---------------

-Route handlers are what tells your Litestar application to do when it gets a request.
+Route handlers tell your Litestar application what to do when it gets a request.
 They are named this way because they typically handle a single URL path (or *route*), which is the part of the URL that's specific to your application.
 In our current example, the only route handler we have is for ``hello_world``, and it is using the